Frequently Asked Questions

 How does per-screen pricing work?

 You pay a flat monthly rate per active screen.
-Resources like AI credits, storage, and menu parses stack per screen, so adding more screens gives you proportionally more resources.
+Resources like image credits, video credits, storage, and menu parses stack per screen, so adding more screens gives you proportionally more resources.

 For example, if your plan includes N credits per screen and you have 5 screens, you get 5×N credits total that month.
 See the pricing page for current rates and plan details.